-Playing outdoors means engaging with others.
-It doesn’t matter what form of gameplay your child undertakes, they will need to interact with others.
+When you are playing outdoor means engaging with others.
+It doesn’t matter what form of game play your child undertakes, they will need to interact with others.
 This improves their social skills and helps them to grow in confidence.
 Being able to interact with others is an essential skill for the future.
 Something as simple as playing outdoors can reinforce this skill and help your child to be a well-adjusted adult.

 It’s worth noting that outdoor play has also been linked with better attention spans.
 Science isn’t sure why this is the case.

 There are many occasions during the day when children are asked to be imaginative.
 But, the best ones are when they are engaged in outdoor play.
 At this point, they are being imaginative because they want to be, not because they’re being told to be.
 That makes a big difference;

 Building imagination helps children to find solutions for issues, in effect to think outside of the box.
 It’s another useful skill that all children should develop.

 Children need to develop their awareness of the space around them, what they can see, hear, feel, and sense.
 Playing outdoors gives them the opportunity to do just that.
 It doesn’t matter what type of game they are playing outdoors, it will help their skills and spatial awareness.

 In fact, research also suggests that children who play outside have better distance vision than those who stay inside.
 This is simply a case of using the abilities they have and they’ll improve.
 Sitting in front of a game console uses sight and sound but very little else, playing outdoors engages all the senses and helps them to improve.